pfheatwole/thesis/source/canopy_aerodynamics.rst

 Phillips' numerical lifting-line
 ================================

+..
+Explain the method, review its design, describe my improvements, and discuss my implementation.

 * **Phillips' original derivation assumes uniform flow** for Eq:5, but I'm using the non-uniform version from Hunsaker-Snyder Eq:5.
 Hunsaker mentions